Principal Investigator

 Personal Profile

-He received his Bachelor's and Ph.D. degrees in Physics from Fudan University in 2014 and 2019, respectively.
-In the same year, he joined the State Key Laboratory of Precision Spectroscopy at East China Normal University.
-His research focuses on experimental topological physics, and development of strong magnetic field infrared spectroscopy techniques.
+He received his B.S.
+(2014) and Ph.D.
+(2019) in Physics from Fudan University.
+In 2019, he joined the State Key Laboratory of Precision Spectroscopy at East China Normal University, where he was successively appointed as a Young Researcher and later as a Professor.
+His research focuses on experimental studies of topological physics under magnetic fields, with an emphasis on the development of magneto-infrared spectroscopy techniques.

 Representative works